 Stearns Wharf is one of the most popular attractions in Santa Barbara.
 It was named after the man who built it and was originally used to freight passengers and shipping goods but today it is full of merchants.
 It all started with the Harbor Restaurant, which is a fine dining experience serving fish and steaks, prime rib, cocktails, and select fine wines.
 Nonetheless, there are other places like Char West Fish and Chips, Longboards Grill, Moby Dick Restaurant, and Santa Barbara Shell Fish Company.

 All restaurants have great ocean views.
 If looking just for a glass of wine then you may want to check out Conway’s Deep Sea Wine Tasting Room.
 There’s more to Stearns Wharf than just food and drinks.
 A few specialty shops line the wharf selling clothes, jewelry, and art.
 One can even find a Palm Reader if you are in the mood.
 For some educational fun, check out the Sea Center where visitors of all ages can enjoy interactive exhibits.
 It’s part of the Natural History Museum.
-On the Wharf, there are about a dozen handicapped parking spots and the first 90mins of parking is free with merchant validation on the back.
+On the Wharf, there are about a dozen accessible parking spots and the first 90mins of parking is free with merchant validation on the back.

 3. Waterfront Boardwalk + Art Walk

 From the start of Stearns Wharf, visitors will notice a paved walkway on either side.
 This waterfront, paved walkway is about 30 miles overlooking white sand beaches and the ocean blue.
 Every Sunday on Cabrillo Blvd. is the Santa Barbara Art Walk.
 From Stearns Wharf the Art Walk runs for nearly 2 miles with the Pacific Ocean as the backdrop.
 Over 250 local artists display their original works of art.
-It’s an eclectic selection of jewelry, drawing, paintings, sculpture, photography, and unique gift items.
+It’s an eclectic selection of jewelry, drawings, paintings, sculpture, photography, and unique gift items.

 4. Mission Santa Barbara

+Mission Santa Barbara was also the 10th California mission established in this state, representing the first arrival of the Spaniards.
+Old Mission Santa Barbara is not entirely wheelchair accessible however, the vast majority of the Mission is.
 An advantage to the Mission is that it was built on a slight incline so it is possible to get up onto the front portico even though at first it doesn’t.
 The front portico is accessible if you go all the way as if you were going to the front steps of the Church, but just before you get there you will see where it is flush with the sidewalk next to the Parish Parking which is only used on the weekends.

 The Gift Shop has a rim on the ground at the main entrance, which means it is not accessible to the majority of wheelchair users.
 However, if you go a little further down to the Porter’s Office and inquire about access one of the volunteers or employees will be happy to show you the wheelchair accessible route.
 Once in the Gift Shop, you can also purchase tour tickets there.
 Please also inquire which ropes you are allowed to unhook and go through.
 Some ropes are designed to make sure people get to see everything on the tour route; however, two different groups of stairs are involved.
 There is a wheelchair ramp which was installed in the 20th Century that leads into the Church.

 The Cemetery is the only part of the self-guided tour which is not accessible.
 A visitor in a wheelchair could go past the Sacred Garden, through the Church, and the Museum.
 The side door of the Church is always open and provides a view of the Cemetery.

-A visitor on a Docent-guided tour (either the regular or Art & Architecture tour) could go to all the same places and if arrangements are made in advance possibly the Cemetery as well.
-The issue is that the accessible way to get into the Cemetery involves going through our Retreat Center and requires a volunteer or staff member to guide the person the whole way.
-It is a long trek, so it is not necessarily worth seeing the Cemetery.
-Public Docent-guided tours are typically at 11:00am on Thursdays and Fridays as well as at 10:30am on Saturdays.
+A visitor on a docent-guided tour (either the regular or Art & Architecture tour) could go to all the same places and if arrangements are made in advance possibly the Cemetery as well.
+The issue is that the accessible way to get into the cemetery involves going through the Retreat Center and requires a volunteer or staff member to guide the person the whole way.
+It is a long trek, so it is not necessarily worth seeing the cemetery.
+Public docent-guided tours are typically at 11:00am on Thursdays and Fridays as well as at 10:30am on Saturdays.
 Otherwise, all other tours including the Art & Architecture tours must be arranged in advance.

+La Huerta Historic Gardens are wheelchair accessible (decomposed granite pathways) on the perimeter but not the central pathways.
+Arrangements must be made in advance for tours of La Huerta Historic Gardens for all of our visitors as there are no public tours of La Huerta at this time.
 The majority of the front grounds are accessible except the lawn.
 The Outdoor Stations of the Cross might be accessible for manual wheelchairs but not for power wheelchairs as it has a bit of a lip at the front cement ramp that leads from the parking lot down to the decomposed granite pathway.

-It is also important to note that the Public Restrooms are accessible for Women but not for Men.
+It is also important to note that the public restrooms are accessible for women but not for men.
 Men who wish to use the restroom can inquire in the Porter’s Office and will be directed to one of the staff restrooms.
-The Men’s Restroom was harder to meet ADA standards mainly due to its size.
+The men’s restroom was harder to meet ADA standards mainly due to its size.
 This is hoped to change in the future.
 There are also no restrooms on the tour route.
-The Public Restrooms are located to the left of the statue of Fr.
+The public restrooms are located to the left of the statue of Fr.
 Serra down a long ramp; vending machines are located next to the restrooms.

 5. Santa Barbara Zoo